C.J. Cron Player Props: Rockies vs. Brewers

-After going 3-for-5 with a double, a home run and four RBI in his last game, C.J.
-Cron and the Colorado Rockies face the Milwaukee Brewers (who will hand the ball to Freddy Peralta) at 8:40 PM ET on Tuesday.
+After hitting .250 with four doubles, two home runs, two walks and eight RBI in his past 10 games, C.J.
+Cron and the Colorado Rockies take on the Milwaukee Brewers (who will start Eric Lauer) at 8:40 PM ET on Wednesday.

-He collected two extra-base hits in his previous appearance (3-for-5 with a double, a home run and four RBI) against the Diamondbacks.
+In his most recent game he had a one-hit showing (1-for-3) against the Brewers.

 C.J.
 Cron Game Info & Props vs. the Brewers